Table of Contents

 Mechanism of action of non-depolarizing blockers

-These are also called competitive blockers.
-At low doses, these drugs compete with ACh at the receptor without stimulating it, thus preventing depolarization of muscle cell membrane and inhibit muscular contraction.
+These agents are also called competitive blockers.
+At low doses, these drugs compete with ACh at the receptor without stimulating it, thus preventing depolarization of muscle cell membrane and inhibiting muscular contraction.

 This effect can be reversed by administration of cholinesterase inhibitors like neostigmine and edrophonium, which increase the concentration of ACh at neuromuscular junctions, and also by direct electrical stimulation.

-At high doses, these drugs block the ion channel at the motor end plate reducing the neuromuscular transmission.
+At high doses, these drugs block the ion channel at the motor end plate, reducing neuromuscular transmission.
 This effect cannot be reversed by cholinesterase inhibitors and electrical stimulation.

-Susceptibility to the drugs follows in this order: small contracting muscles of the face and eyes are paralyzed first, followed by finger, limbs, neck and trunk muscles and, lastly, the diaphragm.
-Recovery occurs in the inverse order.
+Susceptibility to the drugs follows in this order: small contracting muscles of the face and eyes are paralyzed first, followed by finger, limb, neck, and trunk muscles and, lastly, the diaphragm.
+Recovery occurs in the reverse order.

-Rocuronium has the most rapid onset of action of 60—120 sec.
+Rocuronium has the most rapid onset of action at 60–120 sec.

 Pharmacokinetics of non-depolarizing blockers

-These drugs are administered via i.v or i.m routes.
-These are not effective orally.
+These drugs are administered via intravenous or intramuscular routes.
+These agents are not effective when administered orally.

-Because of the presence of a quarterly amine in the structure, they are not absorbed through the gut.
-Also, they do not cross membranes, cells and blood-brain barriers.
+Because of the presence of a quaternary amine in their structure, they are not absorbed through the gut.
+Also, they do not cross cell membranes and blood-brain barriers.

 These drugs are not metabolized and are redistributed.
-Pancuronium, metocurine, pipecuronium, and tubocuranium are excreted unchanged in urine and have a duration of action of less than 30 min.
+Pancuronium, metocurine, pipecuronium, and tubocurarine are excreted unchanged in the urine and have a duration of action of less than 30 min.